markcampanelli/hands-on-learning/README.md

 If you would like to join this effort, then please reach out to me at [mark.campanelli@gmail.com](mailto:mark.campanelli@gamil.com).

-My resume is available at https://www.linkedin.com/in/markcampanelli/.
+My resume is available on [LinkedIn](https://www.linkedin.com/in/markcampanelli/).